Readit News logoReadit News

 Deleted Comment

-gnulinux · 10 months ago
+gnulinux · a year ago

 I'm curious about this for DuckDB [1].
 In the last couple months or so I've been using DuckDB as a one-step solution to all problems I solve.
 In fact my development environment rarely requires anything other than Python and DuckDB (and some Rust if native code is necessary).
 DuckDB is an insanely fast and featureful analytic db.
 It'd be nice to have a linter, formatter etc specifically for DuckDB.